amrithvenkat/gc9a01a_zephyr_driver/README.md

-# Waveshare GC9A01A display driver.
+# Waveshare GC9A01A display driver for ZephyrRTOS.
 This driver borrows the code and template of drivers/display/display_ili9xxx.c and .h

 This driver uses RP2040 (RaspberryPi Pico) as the controller of choice.